daniel-beard/jmo/README.md

 optional arguments:
   -h, --header       display header
+  -a, --arch ARCH    select an architecture for fat files --archs            print architectures
   -c, --ls           show load commands summary
   -L, --shared-libs  show names and version numbers of the shared
                      libraries that the object file uses.